 They came from varied backgrounds.
 Jack Larsen worked for Walt Disney Studios in the 1930s.
 Kermit Wayne painted theatrical posters and lobby cards for a theater chain in Chicago.
 After the war, he went to work for MGM Studios in Culver City as a scenic artist.
 Working with a team of other artists, he created the giant backdrop murals of cityscapes and skies for soundstages.
 It taught Wayne how important scale was in design.
 It was a lesson that would serve him well, as we shall see, when he left MGM and moved to Las Vegas to work for YESCO.

 Hermon Boernge worked for YESCO into the 1960s.
-A smoker all his life, he died of lung cancer in the late 1960s
+He died in the late 1960s

 Their legacy, however, was passed on to the generation of sign designers, such as Betty Willis, Brian "Buzz" Leming, Raul Rodriguez and others who picked up the neon torch and carried Las Vegas signage into the 1960s and 1970s.